babel/phabricator-to-github/CONTRIBUTING.md

 npm i
 ```

-The next step is to obtain an mysql dump from phabricator.
+The next step is to obtain a mysql dump from phabricator.
 You can
 download one [here](https://drive.google.com/open?id=0B9zghAL0eXPVV2d4ZVAteU8xZUk).

 Once you have a dump you need to convert and import it